Leora Levy

 Leora Mariana Levy (née Rosenberg; born March 31, 1957) is a Cuban-born American businesswoman and politician.
 She was the Republican nominee in the 2022 United States Senate election in Connecticut.

 Early life and education

 Levy was born in Cuba in 1957.
 Her mother and grandparents fled Lithuania in 1940.
 Her family migrated to the United States in 1960 to escape Fidel Castro's regime.
 She earned a Bachelor of Arts from Brown University in International Relations.
 Levy is Jewish and is fluent in Spanish.

 Career

 Levy was one of the first female commodity traders to work as a sugar trader and an assistant vice president at Ambrit Sugars, as well as a traffic executive and trader for international sugar, steel and copper concentrates at Phibro-Salomon, Inc.

+Levy also serves on the Board of Directors of SoldierStrong, a non-profit organization based in Connecticut.

 Politics

 Levy was finance chairman of the Connecticut Republican Party from 2013 to 2015.
 She served as the finance chair for Republican Bob Stefanowski during his unsuccessful bid for Governor of Connecticut in 2018.
 She is a representative to the Republican National Committee for Connecticut.
 In 2019, Levy was named the winner of the Prescott Bush Award, the highest honor of the Connecticut Republican Party.

 In the 2016 Republican primary, she supported Florida Governor Jeb Bush.
 She criticized Donald Trump, saying at the time that he was "vulgar, ill-mannered and disparages those whom he cannot intimidate".
 She later applauded Trump's leadership.

 In February 2022, she voted for a package of RNC resolutions that included a censure of Reps.
 Liz Cheney and Adam Kinzinger.